PyFR/PyFR/doc/src/user_guide.rst

 [soln-plugin-nancheck]
 ^^^^^^^^^^^^^^^^^^^^^^

-Periodically checks the solution for NaN values
+Periodically checks the solution for NaN values.
+Parameterised with

 1. ``nsteps`` --- check every ``nsteps``: